 I have extensive experience (over 10 years) in management consulting (especially in Change Management, Ethics & Compliance, Anti-Corruption and Sustainability (Social Responsibility)), audit (i.e., Social Audit, Supply Chain Audit, Integrity Risk Assessment, Ethics & Compliance Audit) and training.
 I have been working with both multinationals and medium-size companies, as well as public authorities and public sector in general.
 Since 2011, I have also been involved in the non-profit sector, where I served as Ethics Expert for Transparency International Romania, Center for Legal Resources, Romanian Center for European Policies and other NGOs.

 In 2007, I launched the first European training program for Ethics & Compliance Officers from private and public sectors.
-This program has been relaunched in 2015 by Ethics & Compliance Academy.
+In 2015, I have relaunched this program as part of the Ethics & Compliance Academy, an expertise section of CARMAE.

 In 2013, Laura Florea from Romanian Lobby Registry Association invited me to become a member of the Supervision Commission for Romanian Lobby and Advocacy Registry.
 As soon as this membership was confirmed, I was elected Secretary of the Supervision Commission and acted in this capacity until mid-November 2015.
 After two terms as Secretary, I was elected President of the same commission.
 My mandate is public.